artifex-01/Data-Science-Lab-Work/Lab3_NumPy/README.md

 # Lab 3: NumPy

 ## Description
-This lab introduces NumPy, a powerful Python library used for numerical computations and working with arrays.
+This lab focuses on understanding the basics of NumPy, a powerful Python library used for numerical computations.
+It introduces array creation, manipulation, and mathematical operations.

 ## Topics Covered
 - Introduction to NumPy
-- Creating arrays
+- Creating NumPy arrays
-- Array operations
-- Indexing and slicing
+- Array indexing and slicing
+- Array reshaping
 - Mathematical operations on arrays
-- Reshaping arrays
+- Statistical operations (mean, sum, etc.)

 ## Tasks Performed
-- Created NumPy arrays using different methods
+- Created 1D and 2D NumPy arrays
+- Performed indexing and slicing operations
-- Performed mathematical operations on arrays
+- Applied mathematical operations on arrays
+- Used NumPy functions for calculations
-- Practiced indexing and slicing
+- Reshaped arrays and explored their properties
-- Explored array manipulation techniques

 ## Files Included
-- Lab_Classification_Sp2026 Arshad Khan (1).ipynb
+- Atharva_Lab3_numpy_basics.ipynb

 ## Tools Used
 - Python
 - NumPy

 ## Conclusion
-This lab provided a strong foundation in numerical computing using NumPy, which is essential for data science and machine learning.
+This lab provided a strong foundation in numerical computing using NumPy.
+It demonstrated how arrays can be efficiently manipulated and used for mathematical operations in data science.

 ## Author
 Arshad Khan